March 02, 2016

 FOR IMMEDIATE RELEASE March 02, 2016

-By Lily Grier, originally published in teh Detroit Jewish News
+By Lily Grier, originally published in the Detroit Jewish News

 Last summer, Ethan Lis, 17, of Bloomfield Hills attended BBYO's International Leadership Training Conference, where he led a program and discussion on inclusivity for those in the LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer) community.